fatimahmohaimeed/fatimahmohaimeed/README.md

 <h1></h1>

+- 🙋🏻‍♀️ I’m a full stack software developer with an information technology degree , Skilled and qualified in web development and UI designing.

+- 👩🏻‍💻 When it comes to coding I like challenges and brainstorming to **solve algorithms** and **build websites**

 - 🌱 I’m currently learning **All about full stack developer**

 - 📫 How to reach me **Fatima.almohaimeed@gmail.com**

+- ⚒️ My projects are available at **Coming  soon!⏳**

+- ⚡ Fun fact **I like Reading 📖 ,  Games 🎮**

 <h3 align="left">Connect with me:</h3>